csabapalfi/pagespeed-insights-scripts/README.md

 ## Ideas/TODO

 This module has an experimental [local mode](/local) that tries to replicate PSI scoring using local Lighthouse runs.
-Not recommended to try just yet.
+Not recommended to try just yet and not even published with the module.